TheWidlarzGroup/react-native-video/README.md

 In case of any issue, one can follow RobbyWH's comments on the issue : https://github.com/react-native-video/react-native-video/issues/488 :)

+A new function property `onReceiveAdEvent` added. this is used to notify ad events from native component to react component.

 ## react-native-video

 A `<Video>` component for react-native, as seen in